LeonardoSodre20/100-days-of-code/log.md

 **Thoughts**: At first, I felt that the OO part of PHP helps a lot to build the project structure.

 **Link(s) to work**: [Work](/day-11)

+### Day 12: March 12, 2024

+**Today's Progress**: Today I learned about constructors and inheritance in PHP

+**Thoughts**: I managed to recap some questions about classes and constructors, which are fundamental to learning the language.
+However, the inheritance part ends up getting a little complicated, but I believe this will improve with practice.

+**Link(s) to work**: [Work](/day-12)